It is the recommendation of each airline that you arrive 90 minutes prior to your departure.

 For items lost in the airport terminal building, email email@example.com or call 479-205-1000 ext.
 7. Please provide your name, telephone number, date item was lost as well as a detailed description of the item in your email.

 For items lost on airlines or in rental cars, contact them directly.
 Thank you.

 You can click on the link hotels in the area, and it will show you a map of the surrounding hotels close to the airport.

-The car rental companies at the Airport are Avis, Budget, Enterprise, Hertz, National and Thrifty.
+The car rental companies at the Airport are Avis, Budget, Enterprise, Hertz, National, Thrifty, and Dollar.
 These can be accessed by calling 479-205-1000.
 Choose option 3 from the voice mail tree (Ground Transportation) for information.

 You will need to contact the company directly to find out this information.
 These can be accessed by calling 479-205-1000.
 Choose option 3 from the voice mail tree (Ground Transportation) for more information.

 You may visit our website at www.flyxna.com.
 Click on the ‘Travel Planning’ button and then on the ‘Airline’ link.
 You may also contact the airlines directly.
 Their reservation numbers are: Allegiant – 702-505-8888; American – 800-433-7300; Delta – 800-221-1212; United – 800-864-8331 and U.S. Airlines – 800-428-4322.
 The administration office does not have pricing information.

 Yes.
 Visit our website at www.flyxna.com.
 Click on the ‘Travel Planning’ button along the top.
 You will then see information for arrivals/departures.
 You may also click on the ‘Plane Tracker’ button which gives you real-time flight information as well.

 Each airline has their specific requirement for traveling with or shipping animals.
 Visit their websites for more information.

 Each airline has its own specific requirements for this.
 Check out the air carrier’s website for information about an unaccompanied minor traveling.